HarmonizedMRI/B0shimming/example/README.md

     In addition, we acquire one **reference image volume** with all shim channels off.

     [NB!
-When testing we actually acquired two B0 maps for each shim channel: first with value 'a', then with '-a'.
+When testing we actually acquired two B0 maps for each shim channel: first with amplitude 'a/2', then with '-a/2'.
 The shim amplitudes listed above are the **difference** between these settings.
-    Not sure if we need to acquired in pairs?]
+    Not sure if we need to acquire in pairs?]

 3. **Construct F and S, and write to file.**
     This involves reconstructing the B0 maps